barisertugrul/nextjs-woocommerce-restapi-project/README.md

 1. **Install WordPress:**
    - Install and publish WordPress on localhost or a web server.
+   - Install the WP-Theme folder on the wp-content/Themes directory of your WordPress site and activate it from the admin panel.

 2. **Install Required Plugins:**
    - WooCommerce